aiming-lab/GRAPE/README.md

 ## Datasets

 We have carefully designed our dataset to support the RLDS dataset format. **Specifically, we ensured the trajectories were paired one-to-one when we built the chosen_traj and rejected_traj datasets.
-That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with the consistent initial state.** We will release scripts to construct RLDS datasets for TPO in the future.
+That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with the consistent initial state.**

 ### Datasets Collection and Preference Generation